When I lived in Australia, I used to hate going to motorcycle shows.

 How many other motorcycle shows only cost you a tankful of gas and the price of a coffee?

-- The bikes aren’t roped off, or displayed on untouchable mirrored platforms
+4. The motorcycles aren’t roped off, or displayed on untouchable mirrored platforms

 They’re not even arranged into categories.

-That would require someone in a high-vis vest bustling around with a clipboard.
+That would require someone in a high-vis vest bustling around with a clipboard, barking orders.

 There’s none of that here.